eendebakpt/oapackage/paper/paper.md

 on the J-characteristics [@Deng1999] and the number of degrees of freedom available for estimating selected factors' effects.

-The Orthogonal Array package consists of a C++ library with an user-friendly Python interface generated by SWIG.
+The Orthogonal Array package consists of a C++ library with a user-friendly Python interface generated by SWIG.
 The source code is available at https://github.com/eendebakpt/oapackage.
 Examples for both generation and analysis of designs are available in the OApackage documentation [@OAdocumentation].